yetanotherco/yet-another-bridge/docs/about_yab/FAQ.md

 It takes less than 30 seconds, due to the time it takes to make a transaction in Ethereum and the L2’s sequencer receiving the message.

-Storage proofs are also implemented but not in use because they are useful to scale and bridge from multiple L2 chains.
+Storage proofs are also implemented but they are not in use because they are useful to scale and bridge from multiple L2 chains.
 This normally takes between 5 and 15 minutes.